AzyAli/mini-amsterdam-3d/README.md

 ![Screenshot of the 3D Map with Vehicles](APP/docs/screenshot.gif)

-_(Example screenshot of the deck.gl overlay with real-time transit vehicles.)_
+_(Example gif of the deck.gl overlay with real-time traffic and company vehicles.)_

 ## Setup Instructions
 1. Clone the repository: